cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 testoutput\_PU.csv : seed names, accepted events and PS, to be used in the rate vs PU plot

-Lets check the rate of the new seeds [here](https://github.com/cms-l1-dpg/L1Tutorials/blob/ratesAndPS/tutorials/rate-estimation/results/testoutput.csv#L48) and [here](https://github.com/cms-l1-dpg/L1Tutorials/blob/ratesAndPS/tutorials/rate-estimation/results/testoutput.csv#L160)
+Let's check the rate of the new seeds [here](https://github.com/cms-l1-dpg/L1Tutorials/blob/ratesAndPS/tutorials/rate-estimation/results/testoutput.csv#L48) and [here](https://github.com/cms-l1-dpg/L1Tutorials/blob/ratesAndPS/tutorials/rate-estimation/results/testoutput.csv#L160)

 ## Rates vs PU plots

+The rate vs PU plots can be found [here](https://github.com/cms-l1-dpg/L1Tutorials/tree/ratesAndPS/tutorials/rate-estimation/RateVsPU_plots/Plots_RatesVSPU_NewSeeds)

 For the rate vs PU plot production the --doPrintPU should be passed asargyment in the previous step.